a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 ## Wrapping Up

-A "developer productivity" metric isn't useful to improve stakeholder outcomes and business impact.
-The "Developer Productivity" term has become so ambiguous that it generates more confusion than clarity.
+A "developer productivity" metric is ineffective and problematic for improving stakeholder and business outcomes.
+The "Developer Productivity" term has become so ambiguous that it generates more confusion than clarity for anyone defining developer productivity or discussing engineering optimization.
 Choosing alternate metrics and a different term like "Engineering Results" will save time and facilitate greater impact.

 What challenges have you faced with the term Developer Productivity?
 How did you resolve them?